This post outlines how to write a lesson plan quickly and with ease.

 The K.I.S.S.
 Lesson Plan Template

 The K.I.S.S.
-(Keep It Super Simple) basic lesson plan template is essentially summarizing your lessons into four (4) concise parts: an OBJECTIVE, a BEFORE, DURING, and an AFTER.
+(Keep It Super Simple) basic lesson plan template is essentially summarizing your lessons into four (4) concise parts: an OBJECTIVE, a BEFORE, a DURING, and an AFTER.

 Think of yourself as putting on a show for your students, with your performance divided into four (4) segments.